Dowell-Lab/srworkshop/projectB/day09/worksheets/r_graphing_worksheet.md

 * Rewrite the pheatmap line of code below making the esthetic changes.
 * Add any other changes you’d like to see (i.e. text color, row labels, or font sizes).
 * I've made plenty of asthetic demands, so I'll just leave a question/hint here for you to ignore if you want to.
 Is everything in this graph useful?
 Are there aspects of it that don't add to our understanding of the data?

+### Challenge Question
+We have differential expression information for 4 cell lines.
+You'd like to see the distribution of those values for each sample on the same graph.
+Go to the [R Graph Gallery](https://r-graph-gallery.com) and scroll down to the graphs in yellow.
+These are different ways to graph distributions.
+Choose one and plot the differential expression values of each sample **on the same plot**.